 The filter cycle will activate the jet pump on low speed for the entire cycle.
+For two-pump systems, the high speed of jet pump two will activate for one minute and then the low speed of jet pump one will run for the remainder of the cycle.
 When activated, the filter cycle LED on the display is turned on.
 If the temperature exceeds the set point by three degrees F for more than three hours, the system will cancel the FILTER cycle and the filter LED will blink for the remaining filter cycle time.
 Should the temperature cool down to two degrees F above the set point before the end of the cycle, the cycle will resume for the rest of the time.
 Should you use the spa during the filter cycle by placing the jet pump on high speed, the FILTER LED will blink.
-Once the jet pump has been shut off, a ten minute tranquil mode begins (FILTER LED will be blinking during tranquil mode) before the filter cycle will resume.
+Once the jet pump has been shut off, a ten minute tranquil mode begins (FILTER LED will be blinking during tranquil mode) be fore the filter cycle will resume.
 The blinking filter LED indicates that the filter cycle timer is still counting, but the cycle has been temporarily interrupted.